stephen-sauer/nsx-t-exporter/README.md

 # Prometheus NSX-T Management Node Exporter

 Exposes metrics from NSX-T Management Node REST API to a Prometheus compatible endpoint.
+Source of this Code: from sapcc/nsx-t-exporter
+Minor changes done to work on On Prem with NSX-T 3.x

 ## Exporter Configuration